Kristin Peters' Maximalist Boho Home

 My home is always evolving, and continues to change as I try out new design ideas.

 My style is definitely over-the-top layered bohemian maximalism and my philosophy is anything goes!
 Breaking all the rules is what I do best.
-In the last year, I’ve really gotten in touch with my feminine side, embracing a love for pink, which used to be my least favorite color!
-Color makes me happy and I’m not afraid to use it everywhere in my home.
+In the last year, I’ve really gotten in touch with my feminine side, embracing a love for pink, which used to be my least favourite colour!
+Colour makes me happy and I’m not afraid to use it everywhere in my home.

 I am a fan of dark floors and walls, but I haven’t gone completely over to the dark side yet.
-I like the drama and contrast and light and dark colors juxtaposed together.
-The spaces I create feel happy, fun and funky with a cozy boho vibe.
+I like the drama and contrast and light and dark colours juxtaposed together.
+The spaces I create feel happy, fun and funky with a cosy boho vibe.